 NHS Misdiagnosis Claims

-NHS misdiagnosis claims refers to when an individual makes a claim or sues the NHS or NHS GP because his or her condition wasn't not diagnosed (completely missed), diagnosed incorrectly or diagnosed late causing harm, trauma or a more complicated medical condition.
+NHS misdiagnosis claims refers to when an individual makes a nhs negligence claims or sues the NHS or NHS GP because his or her condition wasn't not diagnosed (completely missed), diagnosed incorrectly or diagnosed late causing harm, trauma or a more complicated medical condition.

 Some of the most common misdiagnosis claims relate to: